domainsofapp/domainsofapp.github.io/_posts/2017-11-18-notable-poems.md

 with a good bullet from a good gun and bury you
 with a good shovel in the good earth.

-by Bertolt Brecht, Theatre practitioner
+by Bertolt Brecht, Theatre Practitioner
 Discovered in: Slavoj Žižek's "Violence"

 ## Now Is The Winter Of Our Discontent